Subscribe to updates

 Estates and the Voluntary and Community Sector

-Councillor Barry Rawlings, Leader of the Council and Cabinet Member for Strategic Partnerships, Economy, and Effective Council, and Councillor Zahra Beg, Cabinet Member for Equalities, Poverty Reduction and the Voluntary & Community Sector, presented the council's approach to managing its estates and supporting the voluntary and community sector (VCS).
-The council operates a formal landlord-tenant relationship with VCS organisations, with lease negotiations managed by Chartered Surveyors.
+The committee received an update on the relationship between Barnet Council's Estates department and Voluntary and Community Sector (VCS) tenants.
+Councillor Barry Rawlings, Leader of the Council and Cabinet Member for Strategic Partnerships, Economy, and Effective Council, and Councillor Zahra Beg, Cabinet Member for Equalities, Poverty Reduction and the Voluntary & Community Sector, presented the report.

 Task and Finish Group Updates

 Fiona Rae, Overview and Scrutiny Manager, provided an update on the progress of various Task and Finish Groups.
-The Fast Food Task and Finish Group has been postponed due to perceived limitations in regulatory and legal avenues and insufficient resources, with a recommendation to revisit the topic in future years.
-Updates were also provided on the progress of groups focusing on fostering, young carers, and flats above shops (FLASH).
-The committee agreed that Task and Finish Group reports could be circulated and agreed by email up to May 2026, with reports later presented to the next available committee meeting.
+The Fast Food Task and Finish Group was noted to be postponed due to limited regulatory avenues and resources, with a recommendation to revisit it after the local elections or in future years.
+Cabinet responses to the Primary Care (GP) Access, Allotment Governance and Management, and Food Security Task and Finish Groups were appended to the report.
+The committee agreed to the possibility of circulating and agreeing Task and Finish Group reports by email up to May 2026 due to time pressures, with reports to be formally noted at the next available committee meeting.

 Cabinet Forward Plan

 The committee reviewed the Cabinet Forward Plan, noting upcoming key decisions.
-A report on the Capita Contract Review will be considered at an informal online meeting in February 2026.
-The committee also received a briefing on the Sustainable Design and Development Guidance Supplementary Planning Document (SPD) and confirmed that a formal report to the committee was not necessary.
-An update to the Council Tax Discretionary Relief Policy was also noted.
+It was agreed that the Capita Contract Review would be considered at an informal, online meeting in February 2026.
+The briefing on the Sustainable Design and Development Guidance Supplementary Planning Document (SPD) was circulated, and the committee agreed that a full report to the committee was not necessary.
+The proposed amendments to the Council Tax Discretionary Relief Policy were also noted.

 Overview and Scrutiny Committee Work Programme